2 Sophia University Junior College Division

 The student support system has been further enhanced by the establishment of Sophia Campus Support Scholarship for Single-parent Students in AY2019.

 From AY2020, the national higher education study support system has been put into full operation, and the tuition and admission fees are exempted along with the Japan Student Services Organization scholarship.
+In AY2023, due to decrease in the number of students, the number of applicants to the higher education study support system has also decreased.

 2-3-2 Percentage of students registered in an extracurricular student organization